Gun law in the Czech Republic: Gun culture and societal attitudes

-While the number of license holders is rising gradually, firearm sales rose even faster in 2015, mostly prompted by the EU efforts to restrict law abiding citizens' access to firearms.
+While the number of firearms authorization holders is rising gradually, firearm sales rose even faster in 2015, mostly prompted by the EU efforts to restrict law abiding citizens' access to firearms.
 Average annual rise in the number of registered firearms amounted to 14,500 guns between 2006 and 2014, there were 54,508 new registered firearms in 2015 alone.

-260,000 out of 320,000 (2024) gun owners have self-defense licenses, which permit them to carry concealed firearms for protection (any B or C category firearm, not only pistols).
+268,000 out of 324,000 (2025) gun owners have self-defense licenses, which permit them to carry concealed firearms for protection (any B or C category firearm, not only pistols).
 210.000 people (2024) practice concealed carry for self defense.
 Following a wave of terror attacks around Europe, a number of politicians as well as security professionals started urging gun owners to practice carrying of firearms in order to be able to contribute to soft targets protection.
 These included, among many others, the President Miloš Zeman, whose wife obtained E license and a revolver, as well as Libor Lochman, Chief of URNA, the country's main special forces anti-terrorism unit.
 There are places known for disproportionately high concealed carry rate, such as the Prague Jewish Quarter.

 Unlike elsewhere in Europe, there is a relatively high proportion of semi-automatic firearms in the country, which are generally considered better suited for self-defense.
 The most owned firearms in the country are CZ 75 Compact and Glock 17.
 Other popular guns include 1911 clones and semi-automatic rifles made by Czech manufacturers, especially vz.
 58 and AR-15 (of which there are 5 domestic manufacturers).
 There are relatively fewer revolvers, mostly from US manufacturers such as Smith & Wesson and Colt, or Czech producers ALFA and Kora.